price family law

 Divorce in Denver, Colorado, can be described as either uncontested or contested.
 The differences are considerable, and the impact of each is unique.

 Uncontested divorces occur when spouses agree on all the details of their divorce, including (but not limited to) the division of assets, child custody and support, and maintenance.
 Because conflict regarding these important factors is minimized, uncontested divorces tend to be simpler.
 While they still need to be approved by a judge, they do not require long and drawn-out hearings.
 In general, uncontested divorces settle more quickly and result in lower legal fees.
+In cases where child custody arrangements need to be formalized, consulting a child custody lawyer can help ensure that all legal procedures are followed correctly.

 When a divorce is contested the involved parties go to court with their divorce attorneys and, based on both the evidence presented and the couple’s testimony, a judge makes the final decision on all disputed issues.